 If I mention the French Riviera or Italian Riviera you probably immediately think of glamorous film stars, sophisticated beach clubs, and luxury yachting.
 But what about the Estoril coast, aka the Portuguese Riviera?
 It may not be as famous, but it's just as chic – and probably even more relaxing.

 Ever since King Luis went for a dip here in 1870, Cascais has been known as a summer retreat for royalty, nobles, and aristocrats.
 Even today there is a good chance you might walk by holidaying royals and celebrities in this much-loved coastal resort.
 When I visited Cascais in November, a little bird told me that Portugal's president was staying nearby.

-With its beautiful surroundings, sun-soaked beaches, fantastic food, lovely markets and welcoming people Cascais is a great place for a classy and relaxing vacation.
+With its beautiful surroundings, sun-soaked beaches, fantastic food, lovely markets, and welcoming people Cascais is a great place for a classy and relaxing vacation.
 And did I mention?
-There are more than 300 days of sun per year!
+There are over 300 days of sun per year!